mindstixlabs/springbaseline/README.md

 This is a baseline Spring project.
 It helps you accelerate the development of new Spring projects.

+Version Summary
+-
+These are the versions of the various libraries, frameworks, dependencies used by this baseline project:
+Maven: 3.0
+Spring: 3.1.1.RELEASE
+Jetty: 9.1.1
+Jackson: 1.9.12

 Maven Based Build
 -
 Maven is a the standardized build tool for this Spring project.
 It helps standardize the project directory structure, and also helps in managing the dependencies required for this project.

 Maven Jetty Plugin
 -
 The Maven POM file in this project includes a Jetty plugin.
 This gives the developer the convenience to quickly run the WebApp within a Jetty container.
-It is also cnofigured for periodic refresh, which means the developer can edit a few lines of code and test immediately without needing a full WAR redeployment.
+It is also configured for periodic refresh, which means the developer can edit a few lines of code and test immediately without needing a full WAR redeployment.

 Spring MVC
 -